These are our councilors for the Faculty of Law 2020/2021!

 Good insight into the job market, broader than what it is currently

 At the KOG you do not come across advertisements for law firms, business courses, office visits and inhousedays.
 Study associations, committees and offices meant for this purpose however organise and advertise these things a lot, which we find important as well.
 By participating in these activities you can learn a lot of practical skills and even get to know your future employer during your study.
 The university plays the less active part in promoting specific firms or business courses which is good for its independent position.
 However, because of the lack of promotion from the university, the small and less popular work possibilities are often forgotten.
 We would like to see the faculty broaden its insight into the job market which would include the less common possibilities for the future lawyers.
 For driving this matter we want to use our position in the council of the faculty.

 Reducing plastic waste

 ONS finds sustainability important also in the University.
 The Faculty of Law is definitely not left behind when it comes to sustainable and environmentally friendly development.
 Each year it will be checked in which parts the costs and use of energy can be reduced and where possible pollution can be contested.
 However, there is always room for improvement.
 The board of the faculty has stopped recycling plastic because the environment factor processes the plastic together with the residual waste.
 This is because the production of plastic is cheaper than recycling plastic at the moment.
-Cheaper but not more sustainable, and this will only support the production of more plastic.
-All this, while the plastic is becoming larger and larger problem in the environmental pollution.
+It is cheaper, but not more sustainable, and this will only support the production of more plastic.
+This is redundant, for plastic is becoming a larger and larger negative factor in environmental pollution.
 One solution could be reducing the use of plastic in the faculty by offering less plastic things.
 No more bottles out of the drink machines and building taps for water so the students can easily fill their own bottle with water or use paper cups in the coffee machines.